FF-Remote-Control/FF-Remote-Control/README.md

 x.x.x.x should be replaced with actual IP of the machine running Firefox.

-With the above, pressing <leader>r should cause the Firefox page with the pluging activated, to be refreshed.
+With the above, pressing leader_key and r should cause the Firefox page with the plugin activated to be refreshed.
+Of course, this is my key mapping and you're free to choose a different mapping, one that fits you best.

 Getting Started
 ===============